Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Dalitz plot distribution for

 Next, we look for a solution of our integral equations that matches the nonrelativistic representation.
 Instead of matching the coefficients of the nonrelativistic expansion as discussed in Sec.~\ref{sec:NR}, we minimize the difference between the nonrelativistic and relativistic representations of the amplitude in the physical region.
 To do this, we allow for four subtraction constants and treat these as complex free parameters.
 The minimum occurs at

 We denote this solution of our integral equations by fitNRK$_4$.
-The figure shows that the Dalitz plot distributions of the two representations can barely be distinguished, in the entire physical region and for $\eta\to\pi^+\pi^-\pi^0$ as well as for $\eta\to3\pi^0$.
-Note the difference in the scale used in the two panels.
-In the left panel, the difference between the nonrelativistic fit to KLOE and our central solution can barely be seen, but it does show up in the right panel: The cusps generated by the final state interaction represent an isospin breaking effect, which is clearly seen in the band belonging to fitK$\chi_6$, but is absent in the other Dalitz plot distributions, because these are shown in the isospin limit.
-Visibly, $D_n=1+2\alpha(X_n^2+Y_n^2)+\ldots$ stays close to 1, with a negative value of the slope parameter $\alpha$.

-The dispersive solution may be viewed as a relativistic extension of the NR representation: In contrast to the latter, it is meaningful also at small values of $s$.
+It may be viewed as a relativistic extension of the NR representation: In contrast to the latter, it is meaningful also at small values of $s$.
 Indeed, fitNRK$_4$ does have an Adler zero at $s_A= 1.36\,M_\pi^2$.
 Moreover, the real parts of the Taylor invariants $h_1$, $h_2$, $h_3$ are given by $ 4.4$, $ 12.3$, $7.1$, respectively -- these values are consistent with the theoretical constraints.

 We conclude that the two-loop representation of NREFT yields a decent approximation of the momentum dependence also for $\eta$-decay.
 In the case of kaon-decay, the contributions due to the electromagnetic interaction were worked out in the framework of NREFT and the cusps generated by the transition $\pi^0\pi^0\to\pi^+\pi^-\to\pi^0\pi^0$ were studied in detail.
 The two-loop representation of Ref.~\cite{Bissegger:2007yq} does properly account for the mass difference between the charged and neutral pions -- an evident advantage compared to our analysis, which takes care of the mass difference only in a purely kinematic way.
-What is missing, however, is a representation for those electromagnetic effects that do not show up in the self-energies of the pions.
-We are relying on the relativistic one-loop representation for these -- an extension of the work done in Refs.~\cite{Bissegger:2008ff,Gasser:2011ju} to $\eta$-decay would be of considerable interest as it would allow a more satisfactory treatment of the isospin breaking effects.
+For those electromagnetic effects that do not show up in the self-energies of the pions, we are relying on the relativistic one-loop representation \cite{Ditsche+2009}.
+The work done in the framework of NREFT \cite{Bissegger:2008ff,Gasser:2011ju} would provide the basis for a more thorough analysis of the contributions generated by the electromagnetic interaction, but we must leave this for future work.

 The numerical values found for the subtraction constants of fitNRK$_4$ are very different from those of the dispersive solutions listed in Table \ref{table:fitK}.
 One of the reasons is that the normalization differs: While the nonrelativistic two-loop representation is normalized by setting $L_0=1$, the solutions in Table \ref{table:fitK} are normalized by fixing the Taylor invariant $H_0$ at the value found at one loop.
 The Taylor invariants are outside the reach of the nonrelativistic effective theory.
 We can instead fix the normalization such that the magnitude of the amplitude at the center of the Dalitz plot is the same as for our central solution, fitK$\chi_6$.
 This is achieved by simply stretching all of the LECs: $L_n\to \lambda L_n$, with $\lambda=2.353$.
 The subtraction constants of fitNRK$_4$ must be stretched by the same factor.